A Theoretical Diagnosis on Light Speed Anisotropy from GRAAL Experiment

-The light speed anisotropy, i.e., the variation of the light speed with respect to direction in an ``absolute" reference frame, is a profound issue in physics.
-The one-way experiment, performed at the GRAAL facility of the European Synchrotron Radiation Facility (ESRF) in Grenoble, reported results on the light speed anisotropy by Compton scattering of laser photons on high-energy electrons.
-We show in this paper that the azimuthal distribution of the GRAAL experiment data can be elegantly reproduced by a new theory of Lorentz invariance violation or space-time anisotropy, based on a general principle of physical independence of the mathematical background manifold.

 Isotropy and constancy of light speed are two basic properties of light in modern physics.
-Any evidence for their variation, even very tiny, will have profound implication in science.
+Any evidence for their variation, even very tiny, will have profound significance in science.
 The anisotropy of the light speed in vacuum has been studied for more than 100 years, and the most famous exploration is the Michelson-Morley experiment in 1887~\cite{Michelson87}.
 There are many modern analogies of experiments for the same purpose and most of them adopted round-trip or two-way path propagation of light involving averaged light speed.
 Therefore one-way experiments, which are sensitive to the first order of light speed variation, deserve particular attention.
-In this paper we provide a theoretical analysis of the results from the one-way experiment \cite{Gurzadyan05,Gurzadyan07,Gurzadyan10,Bocquet10} performed at the GRAAL facility of the European Synchrotron Radiation Facility (ESRF) in Grenoble.
-We show that the available GRAAL results of azimuthal distribution can be explained by the light speed anisotropy suggested by a new theory~\cite{Ma10} of the Lorentz invariance Violation (LV) or space-time anisotropy.
+In this paper we provide a theoretical analysis of the results from the one-way experiment~\cite{Gurzadyan05,Gurzadyan07,Gurzadyan10,Bocquet10} performed at the GRAAL facility of the European Synchrotron Radiation Facility (ESRF) in Grenoble.